How to Find Contractors for Your Home's Exterior Finishing

 Legal Status

-- Sole Proprietor (SP): Official status, liability with personal assets.
+- Sole proprietor: Official status, with liability extending to personal assets.

-- LLC (Limited Liability Company): Full status, greater liability, higher price, possible subcontractors.
+- LLC (limited liability company): Full legal standing, greater liability, a higher price, and possible subcontractors.

-- How to check: Verify Tax ID/Registration numbers on relevant government websites (e.g., Secretary of State, tax authority), check for enforcement proceedings (e.g., court or bailiff records), check for commercial court cases (for LLCs).
+- How to check: Verify tax ID and registration numbers on the relevant government websites (e.g., Secretary of State, the tax authority), check for enforcement proceedings (e.g., court or collection records), and check for commercial court cases (for LLCs).

 The Contract

-- Procedure for making changes to the project.
+- The procedure for making changes to the project.

-- Important: The design project and estimate must be integral appendices to the contract!
+- Important: The design project and the estimate must be integral attachments to the contract!

 Warranties

-Clarify the term (1-5 years), what it covers, how it is documented, conditions for maintaining the warranty.
+Confirm the term (1 to 5 years), what it covers, how it is documented, and the conditions for keeping the warranty valid.

 Recommendations (Second Round)

-Ask for contacts of 1-2 previous clients (with their consent!).
-Ask questions: Were deadlines/budget met?
+Ask for contacts for 1 or 2 previous clients (with their consent!).
+Ask them: Were the deadlines and budget met?
 Did the result match the project?
 How were problems resolved?
 Were there any warranty claims?
-Would they hire them again?
+Would they hire the crew again?

-Assess the organization of the process, adherence to technology, work culture, cleanliness, quality at intermediate stages.
+Assess how the process is organized, their adherence to proper methods, the work culture, the cleanliness, and the quality at the intermediate stages.

-Step 6: Final Decision – Not Just About Price
+Step 6: The Final Decision — It's Not Just About Price

-When all checks are done and estimates are received, it's time to make a decision.
-And here the golden rule applies: do not choose a contractor based solely on the lowest price!
+Once all the checks are done and the estimates are in, it's time to decide.
+And here the golden rule applies: do not choose a contractor on the lowest price alone!

-Choose the contractor based on a combination of factors:
+Choose your contractor based on a combination of factors:

 - Experience and portfolio.